department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-08-Decision-Letter-Download/conversation-guide.md

 -  [After clicking link] Is this what you were expecting?

 Post-task questions:
-- What do you think of this page overall, on a scale of 1 (least helpful) to 5 (most helpful)?
+- What do you think of this experience overall, on a scale of 1 (least helpful) to 5 (most helpful)?
 - Do you typically go online to review documents like this (bank statements, receipts, insurance claims?)
 Do you think having access to this document online is useful?
 - What else would you expect to see on this Notification Letters page?
 What other types of content in the future?